//ABOUT /v1.0_FIRST_SIGNAL /WHY_THIS_EXISTS

 Code of Conduct

 NAESE has a published Code of Conduct that applies to everyone on the floor and at official programming.
-The full document will be linked from the registration flow, the press kit, and the FAQ before badge sales open.

 Accessibility